Benchmarking Numerical Algorithms for Harmonic Maps into the Sphere: Introduction

-In~\cite{Bartels05,Bartels16}, Bartels and coworkers used a nonconforming discretization method that consisted of first-order $m$-valued Lagrange finite elements that were constrained to fulfill the unit-length constraint only at the grid vertices.
+While all these methods warrant thorough benchmarking, for reasons of space we limit this paper to two particular discretizations and two particular solver algorithms.
+In~\cite{Bartels05,Bartels16}, Bartels and coworkers proposed a nonconforming discretization method that consists of $\R^m$-valued Lagrange finite elements that are constrained to fulfill the unit-length constraint only at the Lagrange points.
 Stationary points of the discretized energy~\eqref{eq:dirichlet-energy} are approximated via an implicit discrete gradient flow employing a linearization of the unit-length constraint~\eqref{eq:unit-constr}.
 This solver approach is nonconforming in the sense that the iterates slowly accumulate a violation of the constraints.
-Bartels et al.\ showed, however, that this constraint violation remains bounded in terms of the time step size $\tau$, and that the discrete solutions weakly converge to stationary points of the Dirichlet energy as the grid element size $h$ go to zero.
+Bartels et al.\ showed, however, that this constraint violation remains bounded in terms of the time step size $\tau$, and that the discrete solutions weakly converge to stationary points of the Dirichlet energy as the grid element size $h$ and the time step size~$\tau$ go to zero.
+The energy monotonicity property of the discrete gradient flow implies a convergence rate of $\mathcal{O}\big((\tau k)^{-\frac{1}{2}}\big)$ for the norms of the corrections, where $k$ denotes the number of solver steps.

+The second approach has been proposed by Sander et al.~\cite{Sander12,Sander16}, who aimed at a completely conforming method.
+The authors construct so-called geometric finite elements, which are generalizations of piecewise polynomial functions (of arbitrary order) that map into $S^{m-1}$ at any point in the domain.
+For problems with sufficiently smooth solutions, Hardering et al.\ showed optimal convergence rates for the $H^1$- and $L^2$-discretization errors for these elements, for any polynomial order~\cite{GFE, GFEprojection}.
+Remarkably, such finite elements can also represent singular maps to a certain extent, which suggests to employ them for simulating harmonic maps with singularities.
+To solve the discrete problems Sander et al.\ interpreted them as optimization problems on a product manifold, and solved them using a Riemannian trust-region method~\cite{absil2009optimization,Sander12}.
+The convergence of this algebraic solver follows from general results for optimization methods on manifolds~\cite{absil2009optimization}.